KTJ-46/Liri_Bot/README.md

 It takes input from the user in the terminal after typing the command in a specific format and gives the output in the terminal.
 NPM modules of Spotify, Axios, Moment are used.
 API calls are made to OMDB, Spotify, Bands in Town endpoints to retrive the information

 ##Instructions(execute in the terminal) -
-* for song info.- type node liri.js spotify-this <song name>
+* for song info.- type node liri.js spotify-this <"song name">
-* for movie info.- type node liri.js movie-this <movie name>
+* for movie info.- type node liri.js movie-this <'movie name">
-* for concert info.- type node liri.js concert-this <band/artist name>
+* for concert info.- type node liri.js concert-this <"band/artist name">